 At the Port of Mobile, our goal is to be a strong link and partner in your supply chain.
-With 18 diverse cargo handling facilities, the capabilities and reliability of the Port of Mobile is unmatched.
-Situated perfectly on the Gulf of Mexico with access to 45-foot-deep water, nine railroads, and additional connectivity with air, truck and barge, the port delivers your goods.
+With 18 diverse cargo handling facilities, the capabilities and reliability of the Port of Mobile are unmatched.
+The port offers direct access to 45-foot-deep water, nine railroads, and additional connectivity via air, truck, and barge.
 The port has invested over $1.4 billion in the last 20 years to modernize and grow its facilities to support your needs.

 INVESTED Since 2002